 The Immunology Service

 We are a regional centre for adults with primary immunodeficiency.
-The regional catchment areas mainly include Nottingham, Derby and Mansfield but we also see patients from Lincolnshire and Leicestershire.
+The regional catchment areas mainly include Nottinghamshire and Derbyshire, but we also see patients from Lincolnshire and Leicestershire.

 Adult out-patient Immunology clinics are held in Clinic 2 at QMC Campus

-Children’s Immunology out-patients are held in the children’s clinics on east block and south block in the NUH Children’s Hospital, once a week
+Children’s Immunology out-patient clinics are held in the children’s clinics on East block and South block in the NUH Children’s Hospital, once a week

 Adults or children should be referred to an Immunology clinic if primary immune deficiency or periodic fever/auto-inflammatory condition is suspected.

 - 4 or more new ear infections in a year